We invest in strategies to address the biggest challenges facing the places we call home: the Bay Area and Hawai‘i.

 Larry and Joyce Stupski met in San Francisco in the 1980s and have called the City By the Bay home ever since.
 Over the years, Larry and Joyce recognized the challenges that many people living in San Francisco and Alameda Counties faced and wanted to give back to the communities they call home.
 In 1996, they founded the initial Stupski Foundation to transform public education nationwide.
 The foundation worked with superintendents, state policymakers, nonprofits, and education administrators throughout the system to improve leadership capabilities and drive substantial systematic changes that would ultimately transform students’ lives.
 In 2012, they closed the foundation due to Larry’s declining health.

 After Larry’s passing in 2013, Joyce established the new spend down foundation’s headquarters in San Francisco’s SOMA District in 2015.
-Today, Stupski invests in San Francisco and Alameda Counties – communities with high levels of need; untapped opportunities; and strong partnerships across health, education and food systems.
+Since Joyce’s passing in 2021, the Stupski Foundation is committed to carrying on the couple’s legacy.
+Today, Stupski invests in San Francisco and Alameda Counties in communities that are underserved and underresourced; untapped opportunities; and strong partnerships across health, education and food systems.
 Stupski hopes its investments in local, systems-level change will lead to lasting solutions that can be models for other place-based funders.

 Stupski’s connection to Hawai‘i